Curricular Practical Training (CPT)

 *Remember the dates must align with the semester in which you are doing the internship and taking the internship course

-4. The ISSO will work with the Registrar Office to get you registered for the required internship course before they can process your approved CPT I-20
+5. The ISSO will work with the Registrar Office for the internship course registration, before we can process the approved CPT form I-20.
+Please note that this process can take up to 1-2 business weeks for approval and registration

-An ISSO Advisor will email you if any additional information is needed or once your application has been approved
+An ISSO Advisor will email you if any additional information is needed or once your WorkDay request has been approved

-6. After it has been approved, the ISSO will email your new I-20 to you.
+7. After it has been approved, the ISSO will email your new form I-20 to you.
 Make sure you check page 2 of the I-20 to ensure the details of your employment are correct

 Working without authorization is a severe immigration violation